shane-kerr/MintCoin-DNS-lookup-server/README.md

 will get peers to add to our DNS zone.
 You do _not_ need to have any MintCoins in the wallet - and in fact probably you should not.

-What you do want to have is a lot of peers, so your `MintCoin.conf` should look something like this:
+What you do want to have is a lot of peers, but you do not need any peers that connect to you as we only want peers on the MintCoin port.
+Your `MintCoin.conf` should look something like this:

 ```
 testnet=0
 maxconnections=101
-listen=1
+listen=0

 rpcuser=mintcoinrpc
 rpcpassword=somereallylongandhardtoguesspassword